Emotional and mental wellbeing struggles continue

 During the festive season similar proportions of people are struggling with their mental health compared to those of late November.
 Specifically, as of the fourth week in December:

-• Feelings of loneliness were higher in younger people too, with 37% and 31% of people aged 18-24 and 25-34 respectively, which has been consistently higher across all waves than the general population.
+- Feelings of loneliness were higher in younger people too, with 37% and 31% of people aged 18 to 24 and 25 to 34 respectively, which has been consistently higher across all waves than the general population.

 People are resilient but the longer the pandemic goes on, the more this resilience is tested

 Generally, 63% of people feel that they are coping with the Coronavirus (COVID-19) pandemic-related stress very well or fairly well, however there has been a slow decline in people coping with the COVID-19 restrictions and the impact this has on their mental health.
 Specifically, as of late December:

 - Of those who reported not coping with this stress well (19% overall), those who have pre-existing mental health condition(s) or full-time students were less likely to be coping very well or not at all well (35% and 34% respectively) as are those who are unemployed (29%)

 - Half (50%) of UK adults reported that they feel worried about being able to cope with the uncertainty of the pandemic

 - Whilst a quarter (26%) were worried about being able to cope with self-isolation